-The World of Beatrix Potter at Crag Brow in Bowness is a delightful attraction that aims to breath life into her stories and you can meet some of her favourite characters here too.
+The World of Beatrix Potter at Crag Brow in Bowness is a delightful attraction that aims to breathe life into her stories and you can meet some of her favourite characters here too.

-As well as a short history on her life and influence on the Lake District, you can walk through her tales with their interactive exhibitions, walks and gardens.
-Plus, there’s a café and gift shop.
+As well as a short history of her life and influence on the Lake District, you can walk through her tales with their interactive exhibitions, walks, and gardens.
+Plus, there’s a café and a gift shop.

 Take the Bowness – Hill Top bus service

 When Beatrix Potter was looking to print her stories, she was advised and commissioned by Norman Warne.
 The two eventually fell in love and Warne proposed marriage.